 The Southern City Wall and South Gate at Budva Old Town

-The South Gate through Budva Old Town’s southern wall is a small gate located in the south-western corner.
-This gate provides access onto the Old Town Beach.
-This beach in Budva, the Plaza Ricardo Glava, reserves some private access for paying guests.
-The image gives a glimpse of several things to see on the other side of the southern wall.
+The South Gate through Budva Old Town’s southern wall is a small gate located in the south-western corner which exits onto the Old Town Beach.
+This beach, the Plaza Ricardo Glava, reserves some private access for paying guests.
+The image taken from the beach gives a glimpse across the Plaza Ricardo Glava of several things to see on the other side of the southern wall.
 Visible in the image is the spire of St Ivan; the unusual spire of St Maria in Punta; the roof of St Sava; the colour variation of the façade of the Holy Trinity; and the flag atop the Budva citadel.

 The Eastern City Wall at Budva Old Town

-Clustered nearby are the Churches of St. Ivan (15-18th Century), Santa Maria in Punta of Budva (9th Century) and The Holy Trinity (18-19th Century).
+Clustered nearby are the Churches of St. Ivan (15-18th Century), Santa Maria in Punta of Budva (9th Century), St Sava (12th Century) and The Holy Trinity (18-19th Century).

-Image credit: Wolfgang Sauber, CC BY-SA 4.0 via Wikimedia CommonsThe oldest of the churches, Santa Maria (804 AD), or more specifically, Santa Maria in Punta, is located on the intersection of the eastern and southern walls, and in this context ‘in punta’ reinforces the location as ‘the point or the tip’.
+Santa Maria in PuntaThe oldest of the churches, Santa Maria (804 AD), or more specifically, Santa Maria in Punta, is located on the intersection of the eastern and southern walls, and in this context the meaning of ‘in punta’ reinforces the location as ‘the point or the tip’.

-Santa Maria (or St Mary’s) is an excellent example of how the architecture of the early Christian churches was influeced by the Romans.The interior of the Church of Santa Maria continues Roman design.
-The use of the Roman semi-circular arch is very apparent, including the large, semi-circular arches that are built into the walls of the nave.
+Santa Maria (or St Mary’s) is an excellent example of how the architecture of the early Christian churches was influenced by the Romans.The interior of the Church of Santa Maria shows the use of the Roman semi-circular arch is very apparent, including the large, semi-circular arches that are built into the walls of the nave.
 The arches are mounted on the capitals of square columns, the columns sitting on plinths.
 These arches distribute the load above them.
 The semi-circular ceiling that spans the nave utilises the same principle as the Roman barrel vault.

 What to Do in Budva